About The Bay Information Hub

-Many people are affected by the dementia of parents, partners, siblings or friends or are stricken with the condition themselves.
-And although there is much research looking at our ageing population, dementia is set to become ever more of a challenge for societies and individuals.
-It is the case that most people who are diagnosed with a dementia, or who are dealing with the diagnosis of a loved one, can feel as though they are alone.
+Many people are affected by neurological conditions.
+Their parents, partners, siblings or friends may be affected, or they are stricken with a condition themselves.
+And although there is much research looking at our ageing population, dementia and Parkinson’s are set to become ever more of a challenge for societies and individuals.
+It is the case that most people who are diagnosed with a dementia for example, or who are dealing with the diagnosis of a loved one, can feel as though they are alone.

-The Bay Dementia Hub aims to fill this gap, providing practical information and support for living with, or caring for somebody with, dementia, and also for those who are worried about their memory.
-With clear and sensible information about recognising symptoms, research, getting help, managing financially, staying at home, treatment, being a carer and staying positive, this event will help those with dementia and their families to make sure that they can stay well and happy for as long as possible.
+The Bay Information Hub aims to fill this gap, providing practical information and support for living with, or caring for somebody with, dementia, Parkinson’s or other neurological conditions.
+With clear and sensible information about recognising symptoms, research, getting help, managing financially, staying at home, treatments, being a carer and staying positive, this event will help those with these conditions, and their families, to make sure that they can stay well and happy for as long as possible.

 Have you heard about the new Bay Dementia Network ?

-This is a community based action network.
-The Dementia Hub is just part of it.
+This is a community-based action network.
+The Bay Information Hub is just part of it.
 This initiative will be targeted at improving the understanding of dementia and the needs of those affected by dementia in businesses, retailers and services such as bus companies and the police.